ropensci/open-science-with-R/source/03-internet-databases.md

 Most online databases do not stagnate, but grow as more data is added to them.
 Just like Wikipedia grows though time as new pages are added and new editors edit a page, online databases incorporate new data as they become available.
 Addtional data is additional knowledge.
 However, as content changes, even a single additional row in the database, your workflow changes.
 That is, if your code grabs data from an online database on May 5, 2012, then you query the database again one month later on June 5, 2012, you may get a different response from the database.
 This is of course not surprising.

 However, this is a major concern for reproducbility.
-Ther are a number of options one it comes to scientific reproducibility in the context of changing online database content:
+Ther are a number of options when it comes to scientific reproducibility in the context of changing online database content:

 * **Cache your data** Ideally this is the raw data that the online database provides, which your scripts then process to pass down through your workflow.
 However, this could be somewhat processed data to make it more consumable by others.
 Ideally you would provide this data along with your published paper, or as a stand alone dataset.
 * **Data provider stores a cache of your data request** Databases can be versioned so that each change is stored, sort of like you can look back through versions of each file on Dropbox.
 This is the same with any database online.
 However, in practice online database rarely allow you to cache your data request, and if they do it's for maybe 24 hours or a few weeks.
 For science, ideally we would want indefinite caching.
 However, the infrastructure just isn't there right now to do this.

+Note that some web services will provide the option to cache your request, so that subsequent requests of the same resource are more quickly retrieved.
+However, the length of time these request are cached is rather short (hours, up to one year typically), and not a viable solution for long-term reproducibility.

 ## <a href="#sens" name="sens">#</a> Sensitive data